Kamal-jeetkaur/Kamal-jeetKaur.github.io/README.md

 # KamaljeetKaur00.github.io
- _Greetings everyone.
-My name is Kamaljeet Kaur.
+ _Im Kamaljeet Kaur, born and brought up in Malerkotla.
+Im 17 years old.
+I have done my schooling from Govt.
+Sen. Sec.
+School, Bhogiwal, with Science stream.
+Currently im pursuing my B.tech in Compouter Science and Engineering from Guru Nanak Dev Engineering College, Ludhiana.
 I am currently pursuing my bachelor's degree in Computer Science and Engineering at Guru Nanak Dev Engineering College.
-I have a passion for creating new things and have a special interest in Fine arts and Astronomy.
+I have a keen interest in exploring new things.
+I like to do artistic and creative work in my free time such as sketching and painting.
 I also enjoy reading books and have made it a goal to read at least 10 books this year.
-I am excited about my journey in coding and hope to continue exploring new areas and challenges in this field._
+I hope to explore new areas and challenges in the coding field._
  <h3 align="center"> Excel Certificate </h3>

 ![alt text](0_excel.jpg)